alias8/uber_clone/README.md

 **Ratings** — after a ride completes, riders and drivers can rate each other.
 Average ratings are stored on the driver profile.

-**Auth** — register, login, and `/auth/me`.
-JWTs are issued on login/register, stored as HttpOnly cookies (30-day expiry), and validated on every request via a servlet filter.
+**Auth & roles** — register, login, and `/auth/me`.
+JWTs are issued as HttpOnly cookies and carry a `role` claim (`RIDER` or `DRIVER`).
+All users start as `RIDER`.
+Calling `POST /driver/register` permanently upgrades the DB role to `DRIVER` and reissues the cookie.
+Drivers can toggle between modes with `POST /auth/switch-mode` — this only changes the active JWT claim, not the DB role. `@PreAuthorize` guards ensure riders can't call driver endpoints and vice versa.
 Passwords are BCrypt-hashed.

 **Kafka events** — `ride-requested` triggers async dispatch; `ride-accepted`, `ride-completed`, and `ride-cancelled` are consumed for downstream work (payment processing, analytics) and to close the rider's live location stream.